sensu/sensu-docs-legacy/docs/0.25/reference/checks.md

 #### Custom attributes

-Because Sensu configuration is just JSON data, it is possible to define configuration attributes that are not part of the Sensu [check definition specification][17].
-Custom check definition attributes may be defined to provide context about the check, or to control or modify check `command` or `handler` behaviors.
-Custom check definition attributes will be included in [check results][4] and [event data][40].
+Because Sensu configuration is simply JSON data, it is possible to define configuration attributes that are not part of the Sensu [check definition specification][17].
+These custom check attributes are included in [check results][4] and [event data][40], providing additional context about the check.
 Some great example use cases for custom check definition attributes are links to playbook documentation (i.e. "here's a link to some instructions for how to fix this if it's broken"), [contact routing][36], and metric graph image URLs.

 ##### EXAMPLE